KaihuaTang/VCTree-Visual-Question-Answering/README.md

     - Put corresponding models under  ./data  and change the name to vgrel-29.tar or vgrel-19.tar depending on your config.output_size

 # Train your model
-Note that the proposed hybird learning strategy needs to manually iteratively change the config.use_rl = False or True and use -resume to load model from previous stage (which is quite stupid).
+Note that the proposed hybird learning strategy needs to manually iteratively change the config.use_rl = False or True and use -resume to load the model from previous stage (which is quite stupid).
 So you can just first start with config.use_rl = False

 The rest instruction is similar to original project [Cyanogenoid/vqa-counting][1]